chillybean/tails/wiki/src/contribute/how/user_experience/interviews/joshua.md

 wondered what happened.
 That's kind of alarming.

 I swear there used to be a security slider to change the security level.
-Now it kind of burried and it requires a reboot of the browser.
+Now it kind of buried and it requires a reboot of the browser.

 I like that *uBlock Origin* is there.